nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

-ChromeOS supports both a legacy Video Decoder and a new direct VideoDecoder, see [tinyurl.com/chromeos-video-decoders](https://tinyurl.com/chromeos-video-decoders) (except for a few legacy platforms that only support the legacy one).
+ChromeOS supports both a legacy Video Decoder and a new direct VideoDecoder, see [tinyurl.com/chromeos-video-decoders](https://tinyurl.com/chromeos-video-decoders) (except for a few legacy platforms that only support the legacy one, and a few modern ones that do not support the legacy at all).

-Both the legacy and the direct decoders must coexist for some time, hence tests at the Chrome //media level are present for both implementations, marking the direct ones with a `VD` prefix (e.g. `video.DecodeAccel` and `video.DecodeAccelVD`).
+Both the legacy and the direct decoders must coexist for some time, hence tests at the Chrome //media level are present for both implementations, marking the direct ones with a `Legacy` suffix (e.g. `video.ChromeStackDecoderPerf` and `video.ChromeStackDecoderLegacyPerf`).
 Full stack tests are focused on the implementation being currently shipped, while keeping a few test cases operating on the alternate VideoDecoder.
 These variants have an `alt` suffix.

-There are [Software Dependencies] (see the [Capabilities](#Capabilities) Section) to gate Tast tests,
-namely: `video_decoder_direct`, `video_decoder_legacy` to mark the implementation shipped by default, and `video_decoder_legacy_supported`.
+There are [Software Dependencies] (see the[Capabilities](#Capabilities) Section) to gate Tast tests, namely: `video_decoder_direct`, `video_decoder_legacy` to mark the implementation shipped by default, and `video_decoder_legacy_supported`.

 ## Capabilities